hermit-crab/Linux-Context-Image-Search/README.md

 #### Requirements
 * Python3
+* PyQt4 for the circular loader bar (without it a simpler loader will be shown)
+  (package `python-qt4` on ubuntu, `python-pyqt4` on archlinux)

-Dependencies will be installed automatically.
+Other dependencies will be installed automatically.

 #### Installation
 ```bash